Nachtfeuer/covid19/README.md

 ## Quickstart

-The whole thing is written in Python.
+The whole thing is written in Python 3.
 You require to have some libraries installed:

 ```
 pip install requests numpy pandas matplotlib
 ```

-With this you simply can run the script:
+With this you simply can run the script like this:

 ```
 python visualize.py
 ```

-Running this script a file covid19.csv is generated and a file covid19.png is generated.
+Running this script a file **covid19.csv** is generated and a file **covid19.png** is generated.
 In addition the viewer is started showing you the results:

 ![](docs/images/viewer.png)